 So, for example, if you make an annual exclusion gift to your grandson and you want to give him an additional $30,000 in the same year to help him make a down payment on his first home, you’ll have to use $30,000 of your GST tax exemption plus $30,000 of your gift tax exemption to avoid any tax on the transfer.

-Gift FLP interests.
 Another way to benefit from valuation discounts is to set up a family limited partnership.
-You fund the FLP and then gift limited partnership interests.
-Warning: The IRS is scrutinizing FLPs, so be sure to set up and operate yours properly.
+You fund the FLP with assets such as public or private stock and real estate, and then gift limited partnership interests.
+Warning: The IRS may challenge valuation discounts; a professional, independent valuation is recommended.
+The IRS also is scrutinizing FLPs, so be sure to set up and operate yours properly.

 Pay tuition and medical expenses.
 You may pay these expenses for a loved one without the payment being treated as a taxable gift, as long as the payment is made directly to the provider.